dotswg/dots-architecture/draft-ietf-dots-architecture.md

 While the DOTS signal channel primarily operates over UDP per [I-D.ietf-dots-requirements], the signal channel also requires mutual authentication between DOTS agents, with associated security state on both ends.
-The resulting considerations therefore superficially resemble the deployment of anycast DNS over DTLS, as described in [RFC8094], but the similarities only go so far.

 Network instability is of particular concern with anycast signaling, as DOTS signaling sessions are expected to be long-lived, and potentially operating